nerdschoolbergen/all-about-testing-code/exercise-3/README.md

 You may have noticed that the arrange-part of the tests have some duplicated code.
 Often the arrange-part of tests for a particular class/method may have overlapping code.
 To make the arrange code more DRY, we can utilize the `@Before` annotation provided by JUnit.

 :pencil2: Refactor the common arrange code into a method.
-:pencil2: Add the `@Before` syntax to the method.
+:pencil2: Add the `@BeforeEach` syntax to the method.
 :pencil2: Run the tests to make sure they still pass.
-:book: Observe that the `@Before` annotated method runs before each test (the tests still passes, as before).
+:book: Observe that the `@BeforeEach` annotated method runs before each test (the tests still passes, as before).

 ### Magic numbers